Food processor: Marc Harrison's Cuisinart Re-design

+In 1980, the USSR began producing food processors of the Mriya model (consisting of an electric motor with a gearbox and six replaceable attachments - a meat grinder, coffee grinder, mixer, juicer, vegetable chopper, etc.).

 Functions

 Food processors normally have multiple functions, depending on the placement and type of attachment or blade.
 Some of the more challenging tasks include kneading stiff doughs, chopping raw carrots, and shredding a hard cheese, which may require a more powerful motor.
+The standard accessory for chopping is called the knife blade or sometimes just blade.
+They often also come with a shredding and slicing blades.
 Accessories such as blender and juicer attachments may allow a food processor to perform the duties of other appliances.

 Design and operation

 The base of the unit houses a motor which turns a vertical shaft.
 A bowl, usually made of transparent plastic, fits around the shaft.
 Cutting blades can be attached to the shaft; these fit so as to operate near the bottom of the bowl.
 Shredding or slicing disks can be attached instead; these spin near the top of the bowl.
 A lid with a "feed tube" is then fitted onto the bowl.

 The feed tube allows ingredients to be added while chopping or slicing.
 It also serves as a chute through which items are introduced to shredding or slicing disks.
 A "pusher" is provided, sized to slide through the feed tube, protecting the user's fingers.

 Almost all modern food processors have safety devices which prevent the motor from operating if the bowl is not properly secured to the base or if the lid is not properly secured to the bowl.